eagattas/PectIndex/README.md

 ## Running the Program

-First, download the executable from this [https://drive.google.com/drive/folders/0BwjIAH_fBQ0Rb283cjJ5ZmFjM1U?usp=sharing](this link) (umich email required).
+First, download the executable from [this link (umich email required).](https://drive.google.com/drive/folders/0BwjIAH_fBQ0Rb283cjJ5ZmFjM1U?usp=sharing)

 Download the entire folder pectindex1 (right-click->download), then simply extract the zip file to any folder, and run the exectuable inside.
 If you notice that the graphics are not rendering well (can be the case for systems with no dedicated GPU), try downloading pectindex2, which uses a different OpenGL implementation.
 If you download pectindex2, the application must be in the same directory as the two provided .dll files.